 Perlmutt's commercial work has included directing and editing over 30 spots for ESTÉE LAUDER, GUCCI, BVLGARI, RAG&BONE, SAMSUNG H&M, VOGUE, CHLOE, TODS, JIMMY CHOO, KOHL's, CARRERA, SAN PELLEGRINO, LORÉAL, GUESS, and INTERVIEW MAGAZINE.
 He has served as a correspondent for UNICEF and has made films for NGOs including The Chopra Center, HelpAge International, UNIFEM, the New York Academy of Medicine, Every Mother Counts, and HEAL Africa.
 He is a member of the Director’s Guild of America, the National Board of Review of Motion Pictures, one of Filmmaker Magazine's "25 New Faces of Indie Film," and a recipient of a two Sundance Institute / Sloan Foundation grants for two different projects.
 He has taught filmmaking at Columbia University, William Paterson University, and all over Africa for organizations including Mira Nair’s MAISHA FILMLAB and Peter Gabriel’s WITNESS.
-He holds a BA from Brown University with honors in Creative Writing and an MFA from Columbia University with honors in Film Directing.
-Next fall he will be teaching at Princeton University.
+Next fall he will be a lecturer at Princeton University.
+Perlmutt holds a BA from Brown University with honors in Creative Writing and an MFA from Columbia University with honors in Film Directing.